Struggling to create a cost estimate for a construction project? Here are eight templates that can make the job easier!

-How to use free construction estimate templates
+How to use a free construction estimate template

-- Attach a unit cost to each line item (assembly)
+- Attach a unit cost to each line item

 - Apply your standard markup to get a final price

-Obviously, there isn’t much here in the way of detail or accountability, so this is only suitable for a straightforward and relatively inexpensive job that doesn’t require a lot of cost breakdowns.
+Obviously, there isn’t much here in the way of detail or accountability, so this is suitable only for a straightforward and relatively inexpensive job that doesn’t require a lot of cost breakdowns.

-Subcontractors and suppliers can use this very basic template to provide a quick snapshot of what their work will cost.
+Subcontractors and suppliers can use this basic template to provide a quick snapshot of what their work will cost.
 The template doesn’t calculate totals for you, so you’ll need to determine the totals manually.

 The template also functions as a contract with the client, with a spot at the bottom to sign and date, as well as additional space to provide a special notice to the owner.